AFLplusplus/AFLplusplus/docs/env_variables.md

 The native instrumentation helpers (instrumentation and gcc_plugin) accept a subset of the settings discussed in section 1, with the exception of:

+  - `AFL_AS`, since this toolchain does not directly invoke GNU `as`.

+  - `AFL_INST_RATIO`, as we use collision free instrumentation by default.
+Not all passes support this option though as it is an outdated feature.

   - LLVM modes support `AFL_LLVM_DICT2FILE=/absolute/path/file.txt` which will write all constant string comparisons to this file to be used later with afl-fuzz' `-x` option.

-  - `AFL_AS`, since this toolchain does not directly invoke GNU as.

   - `TMPDIR` and `AFL_KEEP_ASSEMBLY`, since no temporary assembly files are created.

-  - `AFL_INST_RATIO`, as we use collision free instrumentation by default.
-Not all passes support this option though as it is an outdated feature.

 Then there are a few specific features that are only available in instrumentation mode: